MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

   - Any remaining result with the `drop` ability is dropped.
   - If the value has `copy` but not `drop`, its last usage must have been by-value.
 In that way, its last usage is treated as a move.
   - Otherwise, an error is given because there is an unused value without `drop`.
-- Any remaining gas is returned to the gas coin, even if the owner has changed.
+- Any remaining `SUI` deducted from the gas coin at the beginning of execution is returned to the coin, even if the owner has changed.
+In other words, we deduct the maximum possible gas at the beginning of execution, and then return the unused gas at the end of execution (all in terms of `SUI`).
   - Note that since the gas coin can only be taken by-value with `TransferObjects`, it will not have been wrapped or deleted.

 The total effects (which contain the created, mutated, and deleted objects) are then passed out of the execution layer and are applied by the Sui network.